cmp1234/docker-kafka/README.md

 [Kafka](https://kafka.apache.org) is a distributed streaming platform that lets you publish and subscribe to streams of records in fault-tolerant way and lets you process streams of records as they occur.

+**NOTE: This image is no longer maintained.
+See [confluentinc/cp-kafka](https://hub.docker.com/r/confluentinc/cp-kafka/) for Kafka images.**

 ## Starting a Kafka Broker

 Kafka is a distributed system that uses Zookeeper to coordinate Kafka brokers and keep track of Kafka topics and partitions.
 Before starting Kafka, you need a Zookeeper service that it can connect to.
 The [official zookeeper image](https://hub.docker.com/_/zookeeper/) can be used to create and start a Zookeeper container.